 * The dating on the front and verso of the work is indistinct.
 While the date on the label affixed to the rear of the canvas appears to read "10/33", the fact that the work was exhibited at the Cincinnati Art Museum in November of 1935 along with the artist's Quietude, recorded by the Smithsonian American Art Museum as having been executed in 1935, and the likelihood that the artist would have chosen to locally exhibit a more recent work suggests that the 1935 date is the more probable.

-*** Freeman, Norine, "Modern Cincinnati Artists: Edward Fern Paints What He Wants, Exactly as It Impresses Him" (undated clipping, probably from Cincinnati Post, from files of the Cincinnati Museum of Art).
+*** Freeman, Norine, "Modern Cincinnati Artists: Edward Fern Paints What He Wants, Exactly as It Impresses Him," The Cincinnati Post, January 14, 1935, p.
+11.

 ***** "The Week in Art Circles," Cincinnati Enquirer, November 3, 1935.